 You get to adopt a pet from any fictional word you want; why did you pick it?
 This is one of the questions Carla from Pop Culture Literary posed to her Sunshine Blogger Award nominees last month.
-It’s one I’ve pondered over previously, considering creatures such as Crow from Dreamfall: The Longest Journey and the Slimes from Slime Rancher as possibilities, but I now found an animal who’s in far more need of adoption.
+And I think I’ve found an animal who’s in dire need of adoption.

 You see, a few weeks ago my other-half and I started playing Blair Witch.
 It was one of the only titles revealed during Microsoft’s E3 presentation back in June that we were actually interested in so when we had a free weekend recently, we jumped onto his Xbox Game Pass subscription and downloaded it.
 Neither of us had read any articles or reviews so we didn’t know what we were letting ourselves in for – although we expected to be terrified if the original film was anything to go by.